Here’s Everything You Need to Know About Sensory Toys in Honor of Autism Awareness Month

 Speks Crags Magnetic Putty

-When thinking of squeezable items, your mind might turn to putty.
-While we’ve included that on this list (keep reading to find our top pick), we also think there’s something to be said for squeezable items with a unique texture, like the Crags Magnetic Putty from Speks, to add that extra level of engagement.
-This magnetic putty is actually a cluster of magnetic stones that slide and stick to one another.
-It is malleable in the sense that it can be squeezed and manipulated into different shapes.
+Crags Magnetic Putty from Speks is a good example of this.
+It’s actually a cluster of magnetic stones that slide and stick to one another.
+It’s malleable in the sense that it can be squeezed and manipulated into different shapes.
 However, it has a smooth, cool consistency that may feel especially satisfying.
 We like that it comes in a handy compact case, too.

 /hugimals-world-heart-to-hug-pillow-500x500.jpg?sfvrsn=79382934_3)

-Hugimals 5 lb Heart to Hug Pillow
+Hugimals 5-Pound Heart to Hug Pillow

 Morf Fidget Worm Rainbow

-The Morf Fidget Worm Rainbow is a flexible, hands-on sensory toy you can squish, bend, and roll into different shapes.
-When we tested it, it quickly became a favorite.
-“I have one daughter with autism and another with ADHD, and the way they both gravitated to this thing is truly wild,” shares health writer Ashley Ziegler.
-She was blown away by their responses and thinks this is a great gift for anyone who is neurodivergent.
+“I have one daughter with autism and another with ADHD, and the way they both gravitated to this thing is truly wild,” says health writer Ashley Ziegler.
+She was blown away by their responses, and she thinks this is a great gift for anyone who is neurodivergent.

 Level One